 I’m using a travel friend as an example here.
 Armed with pictures of exactly what she wanted, her tailor promised that the dream dress would be hers.
 However, she found the end result disappointing.
-Not only was the material not quite right, something not easily depicted in an image, falling in love with a picture (and how it looks on a size 6 model) is a recipe for dissatisfaction if you’re not shaped the same as the aforementioned model or of a similar size and shape.
+Not only was the material not quite right, something that’s not easily depicted in an image, falling in love with a picture (and how it looks on a size 6 model) is a recipe for dissatisfaction if you’re not shaped the same as the aforementioned model or of a similar size and shape.
 Personally I thought the dress looked nice, but it was a healthy reminder that tailors only make the dress, if it’s not a cut you’re comfortable in, they can’t fix that.

-It’s also worth realizing that magazines have a wealth of tricks and tools to make a dress or suit look better than it is – from double-sided sticky tape to smooth seams or pinning and clamping to keep materials in place, still images can create an illusion that is not always possible in real life.
-If you’re tailor tells you that a look can’t be achieved with the cut and material you’ve chosen, you’d be wise to believe her.
+It’s also worth realizing that magazines have a wealth of tricks and tools to make a dress or suit look better than it is – from double-sided sticky tape used to smooth seams or pinning and clamping to keep materials in place, still images can create an illusion that is not always possible in real life.
+If your tailor tells you that a look can’t be achieved with the cut and material you’ve chosen, you’d be wise to believe her.

 Make sure the material is right